 - a.
 Every student is required to come in person to the Viva-Voce examination on the day and at the time as scheduled or announced by the university. - b.
 The viva-voce examination will be conducted by the duly appointed Board of Examiner's in the notified centres of the university. - c.
 The Viva-Voce Examination also carries 50 marks (maximum). - d.
 The timely submission of the project report is a pre-requisite for attending the Viva-Voce examination.

-For detailed information and instruction about project report, the student can access and download "PROJECT REPORT GUIDELINES" prepared by the Department of Studies and Research in Commerce, Karnataka State Open University, Mysuru
+For detailed information and instruction about project report, the student can access and download "APPROVED PROJECT REPORT GUIDELINES" from the website.